CKilavuz/Rimot/README.md

 	})

 ## Alerts
 The Alerts API gives you the ability to add monitoring and alerting functionality to your device endpoints.
-This feature is intended to add basic RMM-type functionality without diverging too far from Remotely's primary purpose.
+This feature is intended to add basic RMM-type functionality without diverging too far from Rimot's primary purpose.

-Alerts can be set up to show a notification on the Remotely website, send an email, and/or perform a separate API request.
+Alerts can be set up to show a notification on the Rimot website, send an email, and/or perform a separate API request.

 To use Alerts, you'd first need to make an API token (or multiple tokens) for your devices to use.
 Then create a scheduled task or some other recurring script to do the work.
 Below is an example of how to use PowerShell to create a Scheduled Job that checks the disk space on a daily schedule.